Chris Packham in libel claim over articles ‘which alleged he misled public’ - NewsBreak

 Mr Packham’s barrister Jonathan Price argued that readers would think one of the articles meant the broadcaster had dishonestly misled the public into donating to the charity for rescuing maltreated tigers when Mr Packham knew the tigers had not been maltreated, in what the barrister once called “tiger fraud”.

-There is the customary unsavoury link between my client and Jimmy Savile, just because he works for the BBC
+There is the customary unsavoury link between my client and Jimmy Savile, just because he works for the BBCJonathan Price

 In written submissions, Mr Price said: “Readers can be left in no doubt as to the severity of what is being alleged against Mr Packham personally.